enatario/SCSS-Base/README.md

 ### `_skip-nav.scss`
 A class that can be put on a [skip nav link](https://webaim.org/techniques/skipnav/).
 This is the bare-bones of it and styling can be added to the *focus* state.

 ***

+### Vendors
+Much like the dependencies, this is a 3rd party installation, either through a package or downloaded locally to your machine.
+These files should **not** provide mixins, functions, or any helpers for your custom SCSS.
+They will likely be a straight import that allows you to use its classes in your HTML.
+- If you're using any vendor code locally in your files (i.e. not through a package), you should make a `vendor` folder and call files from there in your `app.scss`.

+***